tabbybox/woman/README.md

 <p align="center">The most "realistic" progressively aggressive DX deoptimizer</p>

-> **Women don't worth your time and effort** *if they aren't software engineers that could how to think properly
+> **Women don't worth your time and effort** *if they aren't engineers that could how to think properly

 # Features